-As at December 31, 2019 and 2018, the Group's cash and cash equivalents, trade and other receivables, due from related parties and construction bond (presented under "Other current assets") are classified under this category.
+As at December 31, 2020 and 2019, the Group's cash and cash equivalents, trade and other receivables, due from related parties and construction bond (presented under "Other current assets") are classified under this category.

-Cash equivalents are short-term, highly liquid investment that is readily convertible to known amounts of cash with original maturities of three months or less from dates of placement and which is subject to an insignificant risk of change in value.
+Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash with original maturities of three months or less from dates of placement and which is subject to an insignificant risk of change in value.